TRENDING

 Diaspora investors wary of Nigeria real estate over trust gap – Experts

-This Day about 1 hour 3 mins read
+This Day 20 days 3 mins read

 Trust deficits remain the biggest barrier to diaspora investment in Nigerian real estate, industry leaders said during a virtual summit on May 16, 2026, aimed at mapping strategies for building multi-million dollar property portfolios in Nigeria and the United States.